Take your exam from the comfort of your own home!

 4) The use of a microphone is optional for vocals candidates at all grades.

-We understand that some candidates won’t have access to their own microphone, so we will accept performances without use of a microphone at all grades, so long as the candidate is able to evidence relevant and appropriate dynamic expression, projection, tonal contrast and balance.
+We understand that some candidates won’t have access to their own microphone, so we will accept performances without use of a microphone at all grades (including Grades 6-8), so long as the candidate is able to evidence relevant and appropriate dynamic expression, projection, tonal contrast and balance.

 Microphone technique is most relevant to the acoustics of the performance space and the amplification of the sound via PA, so less relevant when recording a video performance.
 However, if no microphone is used, the candidate will need to consider where and how they position themselves in the space, so the examiner can still assess expressive techniques as if a microphone was used.